 Overall UK car sales at this time were still depressed, but demand for the P6 remained strong.
 Sales of the Rover P6 during the three months of May, June and July 1967 rose by 31% over the corresponding period in the previous year.
-Rover sales director, John Carpenter, commented at the time: ‘Our 2000 production line is now working at capacity day and night to keep up
+Rover Sales Director, John Carpenter, commented at the time: ‘Our 2000 production line is now working at capacity day and night to keep up with demand.’

 At the end of September 1967 the Rover P5B was announced, the first Rover to use the ex-GM all-alloy V8 engine, although the factor that influenced Rover’s decision to purchase the engine was its ability to fit in the P6 engine bay.
 By early October Rover was telling the press, ‘We are working on the assumption that this design will form the basis of our engine family for the next ten years at least.’